cogment/cogment-doc/docs/reference/cogment-low-level-api-guide/grpc.md

 }
 ```

--   endpoint: The URL where the environment is being served.
-This is used by the Orchestrator to connect to the environment using the `EnvironmentSP` gRPC service.
+-   endpoint: This is used by the Orchestrator to connect to the environment using the `EnvironmentSP` gRPC service.
--   config: (optional) The user config for the environment.
+-   config
--   implementation: (optional) The name of the implementation of the environment to run.
-If not provided, an arbitrary implementation will be chosen.
+-   implementation

 ### `ActorParams`

-Parameters related to an actor.
+Parameters related to an actor (see [Trial Parameters](../parameters.md#trial-parameters)).

 ```protobuf
 message ActorParams {